If you're feeling lost in your career and want practical guidance, you may benefit from working with a mentor.

 6. You have the potential to expand your network – Many mentors are happy to introduce you to people they know in the business or invite you to networking events.

-7. You will be encouraged to network and promote yourself – Your mentor may not only introduce you to people they know, but encourage you to host your own networking events and think of ways to promote yourself.
+7. You will be encouraged to network and promote yourself – Your mentor may not only introduce you to people they know but also encourage you to host your own networking events and think of ways to promote yourself.

 8. You will have the chance to improve productivity – Mentors can help you manage your time more effectively so you achieve a better work/life balance.